SkyRats/simulation/scripts/README.md

-# Scrips to setup the px4 Firmware for simulation and to initialize the simulation
+# Scripts to setup the px4 Firmware for simulation and to initialize the simulation
 For these scripts to work correctly they must have the following caracteristics:
 * The px4 Firmware must be installed in the following directory:
         `~/src/Firmware`